Benchmarking Robustness of Machine Reading Comprehension Models: Adversarial Attacks

 \subsection{AddSent}

-Inspired by the original AddSent method proposed by \citet{AdvSquad}, we adapt it to the multiple-choice setting.
-The motivation is to add distracting information that is similar to the question so that it can mislead models that rely largely on text matching.
-We use the following procedure to construct the perturbation: \begin{enumerate} \item We change all the nouns, named entities and numbers in the questions to their nearest word in GloVe~\cite{Glove} embedding space with the same part of speech. \item We replace adjectives, adverbs, verbs in the questions with their antonyms in WordNet~\cite{WordNet}. \item If no words are changed during Step 1 and 2, we randomly sample a question from the test set with the same question word (i.e., wh-words, or fill-in-the-blank) to replace the original question. \item We randomly sample a distractor from the original three distractors of the question, and concatenate it with the altered question. \item We insert the concatenated sequence into a random position of the passage. \item We repeat Step 1 to 5 one more time with different replacement words from GloVe and WordNet, and using a different distractor. \end{enumerate}
+Inspired by the method proposed by \citet{AdvSquad}, we propose an improved AddSent method to make use of the human-written distractors in RACE rather than generating new fake answers to construct strong distracting sequences to insert into the original passages.
+The motivation is to add distracting information that appears similar to the question and the distractors so that it can better mislead models.
+We use the following procedure to construct the perturbations: \begin{enumerate}[leftmargin=*] \item We change all nouns and numbers in the questions to their nearest word in GloVe~\cite{Glove} embedding space with the same part-of-speech. \item We replace adjectives, adverbs, verbs in the questions with their antonym in WordNet~\cite{WordNet} with the same part of speech.
+We only change one word in each question to its antonym to prevent confusions caused by multiple negations (e.g., `likely to obey' being changed to `unlikely to disobey'). \item If no words are changed during Step 1 and 2 (28.9\% of test questions), we insert the negation word `not' at the appropriate position in the question.
+The first three steps ensure that there is a flip in the semantic meaning of the original question. \item We randomly sample a distractor from the original three distractors of the question, and concatenate it with the altered question. \item We insert the concatenated sequence into a random position of the passage. \item We repeat Step 1 to 5 one more time with different replacement words from GloVe and WordNet, and using a different distractor.
+This makes the perturbation more misleading for the model since there is more matching. \end{enumerate}